-o.
+p.
 NeSA Software Update

-For the 2014-2015 school year, the INSIGHT software will be available for download on August 29th.
-The download of this software will provide the applications for all subjects: reading, mathematics, science, writing (grades 8 and 11).
+For the 2015-2016 school year, the INSIGHT software became available for download on July 22 except for iPad and Android device.
+Software for iPad and Android became available on August 11.
+The download of this software will provide the applications for all subjects: reading, mathematics, science, writing (grades 8 and 11) and Check4Learning.